sahajsoft/humming-bird-doc/docs/getting-started/architecture.md

+---
+id: architecture
+title: Architecture
-# Architecture
+sidebar_label: Architecture
+---

 **Note:** All decisions which have been taken so far, and implemented are subject to change.

 The project has two repositories as of now.

 - [humming-bird-control-plane](https://github.com/sahajsoft/hummingbird-control-plane)
 - and [humming-bird-charts](https://github.com/sahajsoft/humming-bird-charts)